WhyseRabbit/WhyseRabbit.github.io/_posts/2020-05-27-suicide-rates-dropping.md

 ![1987 rates](https://whyserabbit.github.io/assets/img/rates1987.jpg)

-- They say the 80s was a weird time, but it seems a majority of people couldn't complain.
-Except Bulgaria.
+- They say the 80's was a weird time, but it seems a majority of people couldn't complain.
+Except Bulgaria and Austria.

 ![1992 rates](https://whyserabbit.github.io/assets/img/rates92.jpg)

 - A glance five years later-- whoa!
-Where did Hungary come from. _resists making ovious pun between "Hungary" and "hungry"_
+Where did Hungary come from. _resists making obvious pun between "Hungary" and "hungry"_